lumicks/pylake/docs/examples/kon/kon.rst

 Determine the rate of binding
 -----------------------------

-In this Notebook, we will determine the binding time of a fluorescently labeled protein binding to DNA.
+In this Notebook, we will determine the time between binding events for a fluorescently labeled protein binding to DNA.
 The protein binds and unbinds to target sites on DNA and the result is recorded as a kymograph.
 We track the binding events, and then determine the time intervals *between* the binding events: